GB127/SJ-rando/README.md

         Last level vanilla :
             X max speed: 5 -> 3
-            X acceleration: 128 -> 128 ?
             Y max speed: 3 -> 3
-            Y acceleration: 255 -> 100 ?

 # Detailled descriptions of the randomizers:
     -> Astro randomizer: X maxspeed, Y up maxspeed, jetpack acceleration, X acceleration -> X max speed is randomized with a value of the following range: [3,4,5,6,7,8,9,10]
             - Vanilla value is 7, but actual vanilla behavior is a little bit over 3
-            - This has a side effect of altering the max speed of the last level if the new maxspeed is 3-4-5.
+            - NOTE: This has a side effect of altering the max speed of the last level if the new maxspeed is 3-4-5.
 Vanilla X maxspeed is 5.
 The new "vanilla" value following forementionned modification is 3.
         -> Y max speed is randomized to a value of the following range: [3,4,5,6,7,8]
             - Vanilla value is 3
-            - This has a side effect of altering the last level's y max speed.
+            - NOTE: This has a side effect of altering the last level's y max speed.
 The vanilla speed in this level is 3.
 The maxpseed in the last level can go up to 5.

         -> X acceleration is randomized: Note that there are two pieces : the friction that always reduce the speed of the astronaut and the acceleration.
             - the friction is randomized.
 It can be any value from 0 to 243.